Calnev Pipeline: Accidents and incidents

 On December 22, 1980, the pipeline carrying jet fuel ruptured in the Las Vegas Valley, near Tropicana Avenue, spilling fuel for 2 hours.
 Later, the fuel ignited, forcing road closures.
 One firefighter was overcome by fumes.
 Between 50000 and 100000 USgal of jet fuel were spilled.
 Prior construction in the area was suspected of damaging the pipeline.

-On May 14, 1989, a Southern Pacific Railroad train derailed in San Bernardino, California, directly over the pipeline.
-Later that same month On May 25, 1989, The Calnev Pipeline ruptured in the same location, causing a fire that killed two people.
-The definitive causse of the pipeline rupture is not known as the pipeline was in the process of being dug up to be visually inspected after the train derailment.
-The National Transportation Safety Board theorizes that the pipeline was somehow damaged from the cleanup of the train derailment, that occurred thirteen days earlier.
+On May 12, 1989, a Southern Pacific Railroad train derailed in San Bernardino, California, directly over the pipeline.
+Later that month, on May 25, the Calnev Pipeline ruptured in the same location, causing a fire that killed two people.
+The definitive cause of the pipeline rupture is not known as the pipeline was in the process of being dug up to be visually inspected after the train derailment.
+The National Transportation Safety Board theorizes that the pipeline was damaged from the cleanup of the train derailment that occurred thirteen days earlier.